The Dangerous Myth of Utopian Societies

 Today the romance of the forgotten tribe can be especially appealing to those advocating for greater environmental awareness and cultural sensitivity.
 In 2011, for example, National Geographic ran a story about the “last” uncontacted tribe in the world, which was under threat from logging.
 The needs are, of course, real, but the traditional story of how shifts in human social patterns affected the ecosystems around them may miss some key information.
 An interesting way to look at the idea of pristine tribes and the effects of civilization on these groups is to examine what happens once contact is established with a previously-isolated group.
 Would this group become dependent vassals of “more advanced” societies?

-Anthropologist Helga Vierich, a professor at The Yellowhead Tribal College in Alaska, spent many years in the field studying the Kua people (a group of hunter-gatherers who self-identify as Bushmen) in the Kalahari.
+Anthropologist Helga Vierich, a professor at The Yellowhead Tribal College in Alberta, spent many years in the field studying the Kua people (a group of hunter-gatherers who self-identify as Bushmen) in the Kalahari.
 The Kua had been in contact with Bantu-speaking farmer-herder people for some five hundred years.
 When she went into the Kalahari to discover if these groups had been subjugated by their neighbors she discovered that they had remained hunter-gatherers.
 Seasonally, Kua people would work payment jobs in the Bantu economy, but it wasn’t economic opportunity but a tradition of gathering at springs in the fossil river valley that had brought the Kua there.
 These gatherings, she learned, were opportunities for the Kua to gather and ally themselves with other Kalahari hunter-gatherers.
 These groups identify with one another, in part, because of their attitudes towards animal and plant life and their shared practice of re-planting useful wild food.
 What we might call “planting” they called giving back to the mother.

 What Vierich’s other work with small-scale subsistence farming and herding communities in Burkina Faso revealed was that people in these smaller communities tended to see one another through tough times, be that drought, illness, or old age.
 She suggests that hunter-gatherer communities were replaced by farmers because they were more efficient at collecting and storing resources, but that forager communities like the Kua can exist in a mutually beneficial relationship with farming groups.
 The real risk to these communities is not farming in general, but exploitative, “efficient,” slash-and-burn farming, that will harm the larger eco-system of the Kalahari that actually depends on the role of human beings.